Compare DataStax migration tools

 ZDM Proxy has been designed to run in a clustered fashion so that it is never a single point of failure.
 Unless it is for a demo or local testing environment, a ZDM Proxy deployment should always comprise multiple ZDM Proxy instances.

-The term ZDM Proxy indicates the whole deployment, and ZDM Proxy instance refers to an individual proxy process in the deployment.
+Throughout the documentation, the term ZDM Proxy deployment refers to the entire deployment, and ZDM Proxy instance refers to an individual proxy process in the deployment.

 ZDM Utility and ZDM Proxy Automation

-You will use the ZDM Utility to set up Ansible in a Docker container, and ZDM Proxy Automation to run the Ansible playbooks from the Docker container created by ZDM Utility.
-In other words,the ZDM Utility creates the Docker container acting as the Ansible Control Host, from which the ZDM Proxy Automation allows you to deploy and manage the ZDM Proxy instances and the associated monitoring stack - Prometheus metrics and Grafana visualization of the metric data.
+The ZDM Utility creates the Docker container acting as the Ansible Control Host, from which ZDM Proxy Automation allows you to deploy and manage the ZDM Proxy instances and the associated monitoring stack, which includes Prometheus metrics and Grafana visualizations of the metrics data.

-ZDM Utility and ZDM Proxy Automation expect that you have already provisioned the recommended infrastructure, as outlined in Deployment and infrastructure considerations.
+To use ZDM Utility and ZDM Proxy Automation, you must prepare the recommended infrastructure, as explained in Deployment and infrastructure considerations.

 Cassandra Data Migrator